Tugcga/Path-Finder/python/README.md

 pathfinder.get_all_agents_positions()
 ```

 Return an array with positions of all agents in the simulation.
+Positions are 2d and contains only X and Z coordinates.

 ```
 pathfinder.get_all_agents_paths()